-Treatments for Visual Processing Impairment: Therapy
+Treatments for Visual Processing Impairments After Stroke

 During eye movement therapy, you learn how to move your eyes within your visual field to make it easier to scan objects.

 During optical therapy, mirrors and prisms are used to manipulate your current visual field so that you can see more.
 This expands your visual field using tools.

 Both optical and eye movement therapy help you adapt to your new visual field without improving your brain’s visual processing ability.

 During visual restoration therapy, lights are used to stimulate the border between “good” and “blind” spots in your field of vision.

-This treats the root problem.
+This treatment is the best way to solve the root problem.

-How Much Vision Can Be Restored?
+How Much Vision Can Be Restored After Stroke?

 How much vision can be restored after stroke?

-So instead, we enjoy encouraging you to explore your potential and see how far you can go!
+So instead, we enjoy encouraging you to explore your potential and see how far you can go.